sanchit209105/python-program/README.md

-# python quiz game of python
+# Quiz game of python